Frequently Asked Questions

 Camp Mountain Chai is located in Angelus Oaks, California about 30 minutes from Big Bear, 2 1/2 hours from San Diego and about 2 1/2 hours from Los Angeles.
 Located at 7,400 feet in the spectacular San Bernardino National Forest.
 CMC is also less than two miles from beautiful Jenks Lake.

-The camp season operates for eight weeks.
-Our campers have the option of attending camp for one or more sessions, making the options 1, 2, 4, 6, or 8 weeks.
+The camp season operates for seven weeks.
+Our campers have the option of attending camp for one or more sessions, making the options 1, 2, 4, 5, or 7 weeks.
 Depending on which session a camper attends the option to extend their stay is always available, space permitting.

 Camp Mountain Chai provides a unique summer experience with an emphasis on excellence.
 Judaism is woven into the fabric of Camp Mountain Chai life.
 We appreciate the importance of connecting our campers to their rich Jewish heritage while understanding our collective responsibility to make the world a better place.

 We are proud of our well-rounded program which combines required cabin and elective activities with extensive outdoor opportunities.
 Experienced specialty staff directs each activity area.
 Our staff training programs go far beyond the typical one week, pre-camp orientation to include weekly training sessions for all of our staff throughout the summer.

 Most importantly, there are at least two full time, counselors and one specialist who reside in each cabin along with our campers.
 The counselors’ responsibility throughout the day is to be with their campers.
 They participate in all camp activities with their cabin group.

 Your child’s counselors are there for campers all day long, knowing when to cheer them on or when to put an arm around their shoulder.

 With warm days and cool nights, the weather in the San Bernardino National Forest is ideal for summer activities.